Generic forms: Generic algebras

-\begin{note} The condition that $A_t$ has type $t$ as an algebra is not true in general as Example \ref{exAt} below shows.
-Suppose $t=(n;d,d,\ldots,d)$ with $r$ copies of $d\ge2$ where $r\le{n+d-1\choose d}$.
+We will often assume that $A_t$ has type $t$ as an algebra.
+This condition is true if $A$ is strictly generic of type $t$.
+It is also true if $t=(n;d,d,\ldots,d)$ with $r$ copies of $d\ge2$ where $r\le{n+d-1\choose d}$.
 In this case the $r$ relations in $A_t$ of degree $d$ are linearly independent and hence $A_t$ has type $t$ as an algebra.
-In particular, the condition is true in the quadratic case. \end{note}
+In particular, the condition is true in the quadratic case.